cronvel/spellcast/doc/events.md

 	* otherBranches: roles were split into multiple branches, and the client must wait for other branches to finish, roles are done waiting once the 'join' event is received.

-* image (data): instruct the client (if it is capable) to set an image as the scene image.
+* image (data): instructs the client (if it is capable) to set an image as the scene image.
 Argument `data` is an object, where:
 	* url `string` (optional) if set this is the URL of the image, else the client *MAY* display a default image if any
 	* position `string` (optional) is one of 'left' or 'right', indicating if the image should be on the left or on the right
 	* origin `string` (optional) indicating how the image should be centered.
 One of 'center', 'top', 'bottom', 'left', right', ...

-* music (data): instruct the client (if it is capable) play a music as the scene music.
+* music (data): instructs the client (if it is capable) play a music as the scene music.
 Argument `data` is an object, where:
 	* url `string` (optional) if set this is the URL of the music to play, else the client should stop playing music There is only one music that must be played at any time, so a music replace another.

-* sound (data): instruct the client (if it is capable) play a sound right now.
+* sound (data): instructs the client (if it is capable) play a sound right now.
 Argument `data` is an object, where:
 	* url `string` this is the URL of the sound to play Multiple sounds may be played at any time.
 If the client supports sounds, it is recommended to support at least 2 channels.

-* chatConfig (configObject): [state] this pass the chat status for each roles.
+* chatConfig (configObject): [state] this passes the chat status for each roles.
 Argument `configObject` is an object, where keys are existing role IDs, and value is an object, where:
 	* active: `boolean` true if the role can chat

 * actionConfig (configObject): [state]   .................. (todo)
 	* disabled `boolean` true if all role actions are disabled

+* defineAnimation (id, data): defines an animation (if the client is capable) to be used later (e.g. on a sprite), where:
+	* id `string` the animation ID to use
+	* data `object` data related to the animation, where:
+		* frames `array` of `object` the list of animation frame, where:
+			* duration `number` the duration time of the frame in seconds
+			* style `object` (optional) this is a CSS object to style the element

-* showSprite (id, data): instruct the client (if it is capable) to show a sprite or replace an existing sprite, where:
+* showSprite (id, data): instructs the client (if it is capable) to show a sprite or replace an existing sprite, where:
 	* id `string` the sprite ID
 	* data `object` data related to the sprite, where:
 		* url `string` this is the URL of the image of the sprite
 		* style `object` (optional) this is a CSS object to style the sprite element

-* updateSprite (id, updatedData): instruct the client (if it is capable) to update a currently displayed sprite, i.e. all current sprite *data* properties will be deeply extended, where:
+* updateSprite (id, updatedData): instructs the client (if it is capable) to update a currently displayed sprite, i.e. all current sprite *data* properties will be deeply extended, where:
 	* id `string` the sprite ID
 	* updatedData `object` the data extension related to the sprite, where:
 		* url `string` (optional) this is the URL of the image of the sprite
 		* style `object` (optional) this is a CSS object to style the sprite element

+* animateSprite (spriteId, animationId): instructs the client (if it is capable) to animate a currently displayed sprite, using a previously recorded animation, where:
+	* spriteId `string` the sprite ID to animate
+	* animationId `string` the animation ID to use

-* clearSprite (id): instruct the client (if it is capable) clear a currently displayed sprite, the sprite will be totally deleted, where:
+* clearSprite (id): instructs the client (if it is capable) clear a currently displayed sprite, the sprite will be totally deleted, where:
 	* id `string` the sprite ID to delete